18 Dec What my kids have learnt from performing on stage

 Even before I started working at Speak Up, I knew about the Speech and Drama classes they held.
 In fact, my eldest attended lessons at his school when he was in prep.
-I signed him up as an outlet for all the dramatic energy he seemed to have in the classroom.
+I signed him up because I felt he needed an outlet for all the dramatic energy he had in the classroom.
 Drama classes were a place where he could be himself.
 Where he didn’t have to sit still and where he could share his thoughts and ideas more freely.

-The progress my kids have made in less than two years of learning drama is starting to amaze me and I never realised the amount of things they could learn from performing on stage.
+The progress my kids made in less than two years of learning drama began to amaze me.
+I never realised the number of things they could learn from performing on stage.
 The differences I noticed at first were subtle.
-Now, after their second annual concert, I have thought back to each time they have performed at Speak Up and I can clearly see what the magic of performing has done for them.
+After I watched them perform in their second concert, I thought back to each time they performed at Speak Up and I can clearly see what the magic of performing has done for them.

-Here is what I have noticed each time they have performed on stage:
+Here is what I noticed each time they performed on stage: